infinum/qa-handbook/Testing/Testing - Web.md

 Check out [Ghostlab](https://www.vanamco.com/ghostlab/).

 ### Testing web app UI behaviour with content amount variations
-When you want to quickly change the content on a page (i.e. to check what the page would look like if there is more/less text, how buttons would look like with longer/shorter labels etc.), you can use the `document.designMode='on'` command in the browers' console:
+When you want to quickly change the content on a page (i.e. to check what the page would look like if there is more/less text, how buttons would look like with longer/shorter labels etc.), you can use the `document.designMode='on'` command in the browsers' console:

 1. open the console
 2. enter `document.designMode='on'`